DDN-SLAM: Real-time Dense Dynamic Neural Implicit SLAM: Method

-where degrees of freedom $F$ is $n-1$.
-The threshold is set to $V_{th}$.
+Based on the current parameter estimates, we calculate the expected value of the latent variables or the expected distribution.
+We obtain the posterior probability of each depth value belonging to the foreground or background, denoted as \(\gamma_{\text{fg}}(d_i)\) and \(\gamma_{\text{bg}}(d_i)\), respectively:

+Parameters are updated based on the expected values to maximize the likelihood function.
+We update the model parameters, including the means, variances, and mixing coefficients of the two Gaussian distributions:

+Based on the convergence results of the EM (Expectation-Maximization) algorithm, we can assign the most likely distribution to each pixel.
+If \(\gamma_{\text{fg}}(d_i) > \gamma_{\text{bg}}(d_i)\), then \(d_i\) is classified as foreground; otherwise, it is considered background.
+Thus, we can obtain the set of static feature points \(P_{\text{static}} = \{p_1, p_2, \ldots, p_N\}\) and the set of dynamic feature points \(P_{\text{dynamic}} = \{p_1, p_2, \ldots, p_N\}\).
 If more than 10\% of points within a box are dynamic, we consider the bounding box to contain a dynamic object.
 This ensures the consistency of object motion in the scene.
+The depth segmentation results after segmenting foreground and background on the Bonn\cite{palazzolo2019refusion} dataset are shown in Figure 2.

+To avoid excluding potential static points, we introduce the mean reprojection error $e_m(x)$ as a check before bundle adjustment (BA).
+Consequently, we assign weights $w_i$ to static and dynamic points as follows:

+Where, $w_i$ is directly assigned based on the posterior probability $\gamma_{\text{bg}}(d_i)$ of point $i$ belonging to the background, ensuring that the weights reflect the likelihood of each point being a static feature point.

+The reprojection error based on features classified as static, whose positions are more likely to represent the camera's true movement relative to the environment.
+Specifically, we disable the function of eliminating potential feature points in static scenes.
+Therefore, we define the translation vector optimization process in pose estimation as follows:

+where $\pi(\cdot)$ is the projection transformation from the camera coordinate system to the plane coordinate system, and $R$ and $R_k$ are the rotation matrix vector of the $k_{th}$ frame. $T_{\text{static}}$ and $T_{\text{static},k}$ represent the translation vectors of the $k_{th}$ frame adjusted based on the static point set.

+In pose estimation, the optimization process should focus more on static feature points.
+We use the translation vector $T_{\text{static}}$, derived from static feature points, to minimize the reprojection error.
+We jointly optimize the rotation matrix $R$, the translation vector $T_e$, the mapping of 3D map points to image coordinates $P_e$, and the weights $w_i$ of each map point.
+We obtain the minimum reprojection error $L_{rp}$ as follows:

+where $\mathbf{\Theta}$ is the information matrix related to the scale of the feature points, $\rho$ is the robust Huber loss function.
+We performed BA to optimize the keyframes and camera poses as well as the observed map points in these keyframes.
 Foreground points within dynamic boxes are considered as dynamic points and excluded during pose initialization.
+The optimized keyframes and mapped points were then passed to NeRF for further processing.
+The feature point segmentation results are shown in Figure 3.